Real-World Application: Phishing Detection#

 self._connection.close()

-) only once we have successfully emitted the message or failed to deserialize the message.
+Note that we read messages as quickly as we can from the queue.
+When the queue is empty we call time.sleep, allowing for a context switch to occur if needed.
+We acknowledge the message (by calling basic_ack) only once we have successfully emitted the message or failed to deserialize the message.
 This means that if the pipeline shuts down while consuming the queue, we will not lose any messages.
-However, in that situation we may end up with a duplicate message (i.e., if the pipeline is shut down after we have yielded the message but before calling basic_ack
+However, in that situation we may end up with a duplicate message (that is, if the pipeline is shut down after we have yielded the message but before calling basic_ack).

-The Completed Source Stage
+The Completed Source Stage#

 import logging